Deltares-research/netcdf_to_gltf_converter/README.md

  }
 ```

+In the above example, we render two variables from the netCDF file: `Mesh2d_waterdepth` and `Mesh2d_s1`.
+Additionally, we apply a coordinate shift to ensure that the meshes have an origin at (0,0).
+Furthermore, we set the scale to 0.5, resulting in a reduction of size in all directions by a factor of two.
+For the `Mesh2d_waterdepth` variable, an additional threshold mesh is rendered at a height of 0.01.
+Each mesh is assigned its own color, specified by the normalized red, green, blue and alpha (RGBA) values.

 ## View results
  Several glTF viewers exist that can be used to view the produced glTF file.
 Simply drag and drop the file, and the glTF file will be rendered.
  * [glTF Sample Viewer](https://github.khronos.org/glTF-Sample-Viewer-Release/)